mercadopago/devsite-docs/guides/linx/configure-contract-methods.en.md

   - mlb
 ---

-# Define contract methods of payment
+# Define contract payment methods

 To **define contract methods of payment** follow these steps: